 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience alopecia, nausea, lack of appetite, constipation, diarrhea, dizziness, headache, or stomatitis.
-Have patient report immediately to prescriber signs of infections, signs of hemorrhaging, illogical thinking, urinary retention, oliguria, dysuria, mole changes, skin growths, severe asthenia, hallucinations, edema of extremities, or skin or nail changes (HCAHPS).
+• Patient may experience alopecia, nausea, vomiting, lack of appetite, constipation, diarrhea, dizziness, headache, or mouth irritation.
+Have patient report immediately to prescriber signs of infections, signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any bleeding that is very bad or that will not stop), seizures, illogical thinking, urinary retention, change in amount of urine passed, pain with urination, mole changes, skin growths, loss of strength and energy, hallucinations, swelling of arms or legs, or skin or nail changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for healthcare professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience and judgment in diagnosing, treating and advising patients.